Third Sunday of Great Lent

 What is important is not victory or the position of a victor, but rather the labor of striving towards God and devotion to him.

 Again and again in the Gospels the Lord predicted his crucifixion.
 From the time he was revealed in his baptism and his first miracle at Cana of Galilee, every step took him toward Calvary.
 “With fervent desire I have desired to eat this Pascha with you before I suffer; for I say to you, I will no longer eat of it until it is fulfilled in the kingdom of God.”
-(Lk 22:15-16) He looked forward to the cross, not with fear but as the path toward his ultimate aim, the salvation of the world.
-“For the joy that was set before him he endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (Heb.
-12:2).
+(Luke 22:15-16) He looked forward to the cross – not with fear, but as the path toward his ultimate aim, the salvation of the world.
+“For the joy that was set before him he endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (Hebrews 12:2).

-For Christ the road to the resurrection led through the cross.
-For us the road to Pascha is through Lent; and the road to salvation is through life in this world where we are unconditionally promised “you will have tribulation.”
-I’ll celebrate and eat bacon with everyone else at Pascha, but I also know that this life is Lent, and struggle does not end while we’re on top of the ground.
+For Christ, the road to the resurrection led through the cross.
+For us, the road to Pascha is through Lent; and the road to salvation is through life in this world where we are unconditionally promised “you will have tribulation” (John 16:33).
+I will celebrate and feast with everyone else at Pascha, and share the joy of the Resurrection – but I also know that this life is Lent, and struggle does not end while we’re on top of the ground.

 Suffering is not evidence that you’ve done anything wrong; suffering is evidence that you live in this world.
 But a culture of psychology and philosophy and marketing has told us suffering is unnatural, and we deserve better.